-Q: Are the patients with cancer (or similar disorders) allowed to swim?
+Q: Are the patients with cancer (or similarly-treated disorders) allowed to swim?

 A: Yes.
 The pool at Camp Hobé is closely supervised by our medical staff and also meets all safety and licensing requirements of Tooele County.
 Patients with cancer (or similar disorders) may swim, but must report to the Infirmary right after the activity for line checks and dressing changes (if needed).
 The medical staff will not allow a camper to swim if they feel it is not in the camper’s best interests, based on their current state of health.